dbera/Petri-net-Analysis-Tools/README.md

-# PnAT: Tools for Analysis and Visualization of Petri nets
+# PnAT: Analysis and Visualization of Petri nets

 PnAT is a set of tools to analyze and visualize Petri nets and and its reachability graph.
 It works well with [Yasper](http://www.yasper.org/), a modeling and simulation tool for Petri nets.
 The idea is that a user defines a Petri net model in Yasper and then uses PnAT in conjunction to analyze structural and behavioral properties.